 Thomas Carnival facilities include generators and wire, light towers, benches, rest and shade areas, trucks, and trailers, repair shops, laundry and uniform facilities, offices and living quarters in addition to the rides, games and food concessions seen by the public on the midway.
-One hundred fifty traveling workers are joined by locally hired employees and helpers to set up, operate, and then dismantle the show after State Fair closes late on August 6.
+One hundred fifty traveling workers are joined by locally hired employees and helpers to set up, operate, and then dismantle the show after State Fair ends on August 3.

 Thomas Carnival has been named to the OABA’s prestigious Circle of Excellence.
-Carnival operations and procedures were audited by an outside evaluation team, and found to meet the rigorous standards for entry into the Circle.
+Carnival operations and procedures were audited by an outside evaluation team in August of 2017, and found to meet the rigorous standards for entry

 The main carnival office is located on the midway and administrative staff is always available for questions and comments.
 Credit cards are accepted at our box offices, and ATMs are located on the midway.
 The carnival maintains a corner general store open to fair customers, stocked with a small variety of personal items they might have forgotten for their long day visiting the fair.